 All food businesses operators (FBOs) are required to put in place simple practical steps to manage acrylamide within their food safety management systems.
 This ensures that acrylamide levels are as low as reasonably achievable in their food.

-Food safety management procedures and food hygiene regulations small businesses for Safer Food, Better Business (SFBB)
+Food safety management procedures and food hygiene regulations for small businesses.

 As a food business, you and your staff need to have good personal hygiene.
 This fact sheet gives you information how to make sure both your staff and the food you serve are safe.